ShiraYos/CaffeGame/README.md

   - Waitress - click on a table.
   - Customer - click on a customer and then on a table.
 * Customer logic - Customer randomly appears, waits for food and reacts.
-* coring system - Points increase after serving correctly.
+* Scoring system - Points increase after serving correctly.
 * Dynamic kitchen - Food items appear and disappear according to the customers orders.